Heel That Pain – Plantar Fasciitis

 How can we help?

-A typical treatment programme at Active Podiatry for Plantar Fasciitis will include:-
+A typical treatment programme at Active Podiatry for Plantar Fasciitis/Fasciopathy will include:-

 Shockwave or laser therapy for pain relief and to accelerate the healing response.